APPLICATION PROCESS - Please submit a cover letter and resume for this position when applying.

-Successful completion of pre-service training as required by contracting agency.
-Training will include: New Employee Training, Cultural Proficiency training, CPR/First Aid and HIV/AIDS training, CSEC and Right Response training, Defensive Driving and 15-Passenger Van training.
+Successful completion of pre-service training as may be required by contracting agency.
+Training will include: New Employee Orientation, CPR & First Aid, HIV & AIDS, CSEC and Right Response.

-Computer software skills including Windows, Microsoft outlook, Microsoft Word.
+Computer software skills including Windows, Microsoft outlook, Microsoft Word and Microsoft Excel

-Strong verbal and written communication skills with good quality spelling, grammar and punctuation.
+Strong oral and written communication skills with good quality spelling, grammar and punctuation

 High integrity when dealing with a broad array of cultures and restricted and/or confidential information.

 Ability to accurately maintain and produce files, records, logs and reports.

 Ability to maintain professional boundaries with staff while building trust and respect.

 May be required to assume responsibilities or duties within the agency not specifically delineated in this job description for short periods of time or on an infrequent basis.